miguelmota/solidity-idiosyncrasies/README.md

 ### Remix

 - **Need to pass an array of single bytes instead of string for addresses**; e.g. `"0x2680EA4C9AbAfAa63C2957DD3951017d5BBAc518"` will be interpreted as a string rather than hex bytes.
 To pass an address represented in bytes you need to break up the address into an array of single bytes, e.g. `["0x26", "0x80", "0xEA", ...
-"0xBA", "0xc5", "0x18"]`
+"0xBA", "0xc5", "0x18"]`, when sending in via Remix browser interface.

 # Eamples